 “Was he bad today?”
-Those were the first words I heard from a parent picking up her child.
-Though I’m certain the question was asked out of genuine concern and desire to support our efforts at school, I was disheartened all the same.
-When I hear the word “bad” being used in that context, I cringe.
-Words matter, and many of our word choices (and behavior system practices) polarize behaviors into all-or-nothing categories that are damaging.
+Though I’m certain the question was asked out of genuine concern, I was disheartened when parents would pick up their children after school and ask me this question.
+When I hear the word “bad” being used in this context, I cringe.
+Words matter, and many of our word choices polarize into all-or-nothing categories that are damaging.

 Good, bad, smart, dumb, friends, enemies – all words of extremes when used in certain contexts.
 The danger is that they create division, drawing attention to our differences rather than commonalities.
-Unfortunately, we don’t have to look very far to see how polarizing language has a negative impact on our society, as evidenced by commercials aired just before our last election.
-“Any vote for a Republican/Democrat is the kiss of death.”
-By lumping all individuals into categories of distinct differences, we isolate, demonize and work against our ultimate goal of coming together to find common ground.
+Unfortunately, we don’t have to look very far this week to see how damaging polarizing language can be.
+By lumping all individuals into categories of distinct differences, (Those crazy Democrats… Those radical Republicans…) we assume, isolate, demonize and work against our ultimate goal of coming together to find common ground.

 So, I challenge you to be intentional when choosing words.
 Avoid using language extremes because in many ways the future of our country and our children will be shaped be the very words we use today.